by Gerald Rezes

 Planets

 - Uranus (Taurus) is a morning planet for summer.
+Mars and Uranus have a conjunction on July 3.

 - Neptune (Pisces) is mostly a morning planet for summer.
-There is a conjunction with Saturn on June 28 and another one on August 6.

 - Pluto (Capricornus): The best time to view Pluto is on a moonless night throughout summer.
-Pluto is at opposition on July 24.
+Pluto is at opposition on July 26.

 - Ref: In-The-Sky.org & The Sky Live